kelvinlegacy/mission23_wiki/#StudentWatch-at-Georgia-Tech.md

 # Revenge of the Nerds
 ## Assistance Needed
 Micah could use some help proving some things.
+* Nerds who know git
+    - Clone and fetch often: https://github.com/MCBCMF/MCBCMassacre
+     - Tell others to do the same (offline)
+* Any non-git nerd
+     - Download a copy of the repo above often.
+Click the green Code button in the Code/files section.
+     - Tell others to do the same (offline)
 * Geological Nerds
-    - Watch those seismographs.
+    - Watch that seismographs.
 * Well Connected Inter-Collegiate Nerds
      - Below is a picture of my Katrina Renee Duvall.
 She went to Auburn and Tuskegee.
 Maybe you all can find some of her friends and see what they think of the second pic.
 ![IMG_0054](https://github.com/Mission23/MCBCMassacre/assets/140252803/c7e195fa-2995-45c3-ab0b-5dc64d6d33d8)
-This pic is from the Pastoral Anniversary
+This pic is from the Pastoral Anniversary at Mount Calvary Missionary Baptist Church, Inc. (the charade church).
 ![IMG_0251](https://github.com/Mission23/MCBCMassacre/assets/140252803/aa970bdf-d481-474b-b2ae-020d91c6ada5)

 ## Reporting Findings